Matthew 25:36 - I was in prison and you came to visit me.

 Who We Are

-Prison Congregations of America is an organization dedicated to establishing mainline congregations in the prison systems of every state in the United States.
-The initial steps for PCA took place in 1984 when Pastor Ed Nesselhuf developed the first denominational prison congregation in Maryland.
-Pastor Ed has been the executive director for PCA since 1994.
-The PCA model has been used to begin congregations in Maryland, Iowa, Nebraska, Colorado, Washington, Minnesota, and South Dakota.
+Prison Congregations of America, Inc., established in 1994, is an organization dedicated to establishing mainline congregations in the prison systems of every state in the United States.
+Mary Mortenson became Executive Director in January 2009 when Pastor Ed retired.
+The PCA model has been used to begin congregations in Maryland, Iowa, Nebraska, Colorado, Washington, Minnesota, Kentucky, Michigan and South Dakota.

 Our Vision